Top 8 best places to visit in Son La, Vietnam

 Found in the Muong Sang ward of Moc Chau, the name of the site evokes a silk band with which the girl saves her man from the floods, as the legend of the Thai.
 100 metres high, they are divided into two arms, one to nine floors and the rest to five floors, creating a picturesque and relaxing painting.
 The best time to admire it is between April and September for its abundance of water.

 The Mong village

 A stop will delight you for an immersion in the local life is Ban Mong or Mong village.
 In a peaceful and green setting, traditional dwellings on stilts mix with the vegetation of coffee, plum, pine and bamboo.
-It’s also the opportunity to chat with the men and women of Thai over a convivial meal with typical traditional dishes.
+It’s also the opportunity to chat with the Thai men and women over a convivial meal with typical traditional dishes.
 You can also enjoy a relaxing break at the Ban Mong natural hot spring, which is a joy for locals and visitors everywhere.
-A good idea to go to doze skin, and cardiovascular problems...
+A good idea to go to freshen your skin, or helpt alleviate cardiovascular problems...

 The dams of the Son La hydroelectric plant

 Take the time to stop at It Ong ward, Muong La district to appreciate the grandiose landscapes created by the imposing dams of Son La.
 Built over seven years and known to be the most important hydroelectric power station in Southeast Asia, the presence of the structure reinforces the breathtaking natural setting of the mountainous region of the Northeast.